A reaction coefficient identification problem for fractional diffusion: Introduction

 We provide a comprehensive treatment for a reaction coefficient identification problem for the spectral fractional powers of a symmetric, coercive, linear, elliptic, second--order operator in a bounded domain $\Omega$.
 We overcome the nonlocality of fractional diffusion by using the results of Caffarelli and Silvestre \cite{CS:07}.
 We realize \eqref{eq:fractional_diffusion} by \eqref{eq:alpha_harm_intro} and propose an equivalent identification problem.
 As a consequence, standard variational techniques are applicable since, in contrast to \eqref{eq:fractional_diffusion}, the reaction coefficient $q$ appears explicitly in the weak formulation of \eqref{eq:alpha_harm_intro}.
 This is one of the highlights of our work.
 We rigorously derive existence and differentiability results, optimality conditions and regularity estimates.
 We also present a numerical scheme, and prove that there exists a sequence of local minima that converges to a local and exact solution for all values of $s$.

 Our presentation is organized as follows.
 The notation and functional setting is described in section \ref{sec:notation}, where we also briefly describe, in \S \ref{sub:fracLaplace}, the definition of spectral fractional diffusion and, in \S \ref{sub:CaffarelliSilvestre}, its localization via the Caffarelli--Silvestre extension property.
 In section \ref{sec:extended} we introduce the \emph{extended} identification problem and prove that is equivalent to \eqref{eq:min_fractional}.
 In addition, we derive the existence of local solutions, study differentiability properties for the underlying coefficient--to--solution operator, analyze optimality conditions and derive regularity estimates.
 In section \ref{sec:truncated}, we begin the numerical analysis of our problem.
 We introduce a truncation of the state equation and a \emph{truncated} identification problem.
 We derive approximation properties of its solution.
 In section \ref{subsec:fems} we briefly recall the finite element scheme of \cite{BMNOSS:17} that approximates the solution to \eqref{eq:alpha_harm_intro}.
 In section \ref{sub:fully_discrete_scheme} we introduce a fully discrete scheme for the truncated identification problem and derive convergence of discrete solutions when the regularization parameter converges to zero.
-Finally, in section \ref{sub:a_priori} we derive convergence results and a priori error estimates for the proposed fully discrete scheme.
+Finally, in section \ref{sub:a_priori}, and under the assumption that in neighborhood of a local solution the second derivative of the reduced cost functional is coercive, we derive convergence results and a priori error estimates for the proposed fully discrete scheme.